Silica-Rich Rocks in the Berkeley Hills

 Reported by Richard Cardwell

-Lin Murphy pointing to flow banding at Indian Rock Park.
+Lin Murphy points to flow banding at Indian Rock Park.

-These unique rocks have been well known to local rock climbers since the 1930’s.
-Generations of climbers have honed their skills on these rocks as they trained for the Sierra Nevadas.
+These unique rocks have been well known to local rock climbers since the 1930s.
+Generations of climbers have honed their skills on these rocks as they trained for the Sierra Nevada.
 Notable early climbers include Dick Leonard (the ‘father of technical climbing’) and environmentalist David Brower.

-Indian Rock Park – Closely inspecting the bottom features of flow banding.
+At Indian Rock Park, inspecting the bottom features of flow banding.

 Scattered throughout the Berkeley hills are silica-rich (up to 99% quartz) volcanic rocks.
 In 1914 Andrew Lawson named the rhyolites in the Berkeley Hills “Northbrae” and “Leona” after the residential areas where they crop out.
-He originally interpreted these rhyolites as Pliocene volcanic flows.
-Later the Northbrae rhyolite was mapped as part of the Leona rhyolite that is currently interpreted as part of the Jurassic Coast Range Ophiolite.
+He originally interpreted them as Pliocene volcanic flows.
+Later the Northbrae rhyolite was mapped as part of the Leona rhyolite, now interpreted as part of the Jurassic Coast Range Ophiolite.
 However, Lin’s work demonstrates that the Northbrae and Leona differ from each other in their outcrop morphology, petrology, geochemistry and age.

 Flow banding and the polished morphology of the Northbrae Rhyolite.